runfinch/finch/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Briefly describe the probem you are having.
+Briefly describe the problem you are having.

 **Steps to reproduce**